MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 |XAML + Blazor .NET MAUI Android|Yes|17.1 Preview 1|No|
 |XAML + Blazor .NET MAUI iOS|Yes|17.1 Preview 1|No|

-The types of edits you can make with hot reload are determined by the runtime, not by the method you used to start the application (F5 or Ctrl+F5).
+The types of edits you can make with Hot Reload are determined by the runtime, not by the method you used to start the application (F5 or Ctrl+F5).

 In the following sections, we’ll expand on the above summary and dive into more details.